 Ask lawyers about their opinions on paper document management, and you will hear a portion of indignation.
-This is because they do have a lot of paper documents in active use and do not have the right legal document management software for document exchange keeping it confidential.
+This is because they do have a lot of paper documents in active use and do not have the right legal document management programs for document exchange, keeping it confidential.

 Importance of document management system in the legal industry

 Also, there are some platforms with a positive history tailored to the legal field exclusively on the market.
-For example, LogicalDOC, Logikcull, and LexisNexis are designed for large and SME law firms in mind above all and concern functionality and security issues.
+For example, LogicalDOC, Logikcull, and LexisNexis are designed for large and SME law firms in mind above all, and concern functionality and security issues.

 What is a legal document management software?